dylan-k/i3buntu/README.md

 I3buntu - ( Ubuntu server + I3wm )
 ============

-In this project, you can install i3 from the Ubuntu server without installing anything that you don't need.
+In this project, you can install I3 over the Ubuntu server without installing anything that you don't need.

 > Still Under development:
 For using these types of projects, you should know Linux and bash enough to edit them based on your needs.